Skip to navigation

 9. Sydney

-1 There's a tip that's given to visitors to Australia who want to learn how to speak Australian (or 'Strine' as the language is called).
+1 Here's a tip for visitors who want to learn how to speak Australian (or 'Strine' as the language is called).
 All you have to do is shorten words to one syllable, and add 'ie' to the end.
 Hence Straddie, Brizzie, barbie, stubbie, footie, cozzie (for swimming costume), and lots of other timeless favourites.
 There are exceptions, such as bottle-o for bottle shop (as in, 'I'm off dahn the bottle-o for a slab of VB') and 'snags' for 'sausages', but as a general guide, the 'ie' rule is invaluable for those wanting to blend in.

 2 Of course it's the largest sand island in the world – this is Australia, after all, where everything's the biggest and best in the world.
-I've mentioned the ridiculous large-scale of models around Australia before – big bananas, large lobsters and so on – and Queensland has, as one of its landmark tourists spots, a huge pineapple which you can climb up for a view of the surrounding countryside.
-It's all a bit pathetic, really, and is probably nothing more than good old penis envy.
+I've mentioned the Australian obsession with large-scale models before – all those big bananas, large lobsters and so on – and Queensland has, as one of its landmark tourists spots, a huge pineapple which you can climb for a view of the surrounding countryside.
+It's all a bit weird, really, though it's probably nothing more than good old penis envy.
 Bless 'em.